xabra/rust_language_reference/Rust Cheatsheet.md

 ## Create and Run Project

+Cargo is Rust's build system and package manager. `cargo build` will invoke the Rust compiler, _rustc_

 ```rust
 $ cargo new my_project      // Create a new project inside my_project directory
 $ cd my_project               // change to the project directory